meryembarkallah21/MerryTV/README.md

 ## Overview

-MerryTV is a DevOps school project that integrates various tools and technologies to streamline the development and deployment process. 🛠️💻 The project focuses on leveraging key tools and libraries to enhance efficiency and maintainability.
+MerryTV is a DevOps school project that integrates various tools and technologies to streamline the development and deployment process. 🛠️💻

 ## Tools Used